luphysics/PyMODA/docs/developer-guide.md

 This guide is aimed at developers wishing to modify or contribute to the program, and is designed to be accessible to programmers with basic to intermediate knowledge of Python.

-> :warning: You should ensure that you are familiar with the [core knowledge](/docs/core-knowledge.md) document before proceeding.

 ## Additional requirements
 To develop the program, you may need to install additional tools:
 - Git is required to download the code, save and upload your changes.